augustinejoseph/DS-sort-algorithms/README.md

 ```
 The quickSort function first checks if the length of the input list arr is less than or equal to 1.
 If it is, then the list is already sorted and the function simply returns the list.

+The base case of the recursion is when the length of the input list is less than or equal to 1.

 Otherwise, the function chooses a pivot element as the middle element of the list, using integer division (//) to ensure that the index is an integer.

 The function then partitions the list into three sub-lists: left, right, and middle.
 The left list contains all the elements that are less than the pivot element, the right list contains all the elements that are greater than the pivot element, and the middle list contains all the elements that are equal to the pivot element.

 The function recursively calls itself on the left and right sub-lists to sort them, and concatenates the sorted left, middle, and right lists to form the final sorted list.

-The base case of the recursion is when the length of the input list is less than or equal to 1, which was handled in step 1.